Southern Deviled Eggs are creamy with a touch of sweetness from pickle relish and a sprinkle of paprika on top. Very simple and tasty!

 - Add more or less mayonnaise to get the consistency you want.

-- Use two spoons, one for scooping and one for scraping into the egg white.
+- Use a pastry bag to pipe the filling into the white halves or use two spoons, one for scooping and one for scraping into the egg white.

-- Make up to two days in advance.
+- Prepare up to two days in advance.

 - Do not freeze deviled eggs.